-The Alcatel OneTouch Hero is among the most conservative phablets out there, at least size wise.
+The Alcatel OneTouch Hero 2 is among the most conservative phablets out there, at least size wise.
 Its 6-inch, 1080x1920 resolution display is a beaut, while the phablet's dimensions are, at the same time, kept in check thanks to its super-slim bezels.
-Hardware highlights include a quad-core, 1.5GHz MT6589T processor, 2GB of RAM, a 13-megapixel camera, and a 3400mAh battery that helped the Hero rank among the most enduring 1080p devices out there.
+Hardware highlights include an octa-core MediaTek MT6592 processor, 2GB of RAM, a 13.1-megapixel camera, and a 3100mAh battery.

 Chinese Vivo earned itself quite some media attention, thanks to the simple fact that its Xplay 3S was the first smartphone to pack a QHD (1440x2560) resolution screen.
 In addition, the 6-incher is all-round bulletproof in terms of hardware.
 It's powered by the highest-powered version of Qualcomm's Snapdragon 800, 3GB of RAM, a 3200mAh battery and features a fingerprint scanner.